-I saw a video of two babies being physically abused by a woman on Facebook messenger, and I couldn’t do anything about it.
+I was sent a video displaying two babies being physically abused by a woman on Facebook messenger, and I couldn’t do anything about it.

 The video showed a young woman’s hand repeatedly slapping the faces of babies.
 She then proceeded to choke the children then finally tossing them to the ground.
 In the end, a baby was slightly bleeding from the back of its head.

-The video made me disappointed, emotional, and furious.
-My disappointment was from being unable to help the innocent babies.
+After seeing the video, I was disappointed, emotional, and furious.
+I was disappointed because there was nothing I could do to help the innocent babies from that heinous woman.
 I was emotional because the babies were entirely defenseless to the atrocities levied against them.
+The look on one of their faces was filled with horror as tears filled their eyes.
 The sound of their cries only communicated a desperate plea for help.
-I was furious because the woman could not face swift justice.
+I was infuriated because the woman could not face justice fast enough.

 The worst part about watching this video is I could do nothing but watch it.
+Why was this video forwarded to me?
 Why would anyone send this video?
 Skipping the video exemplifies cowardice and sharing it contributes to a bystander culture.
 Too often, I see social media users mindlessly record, upload, and post images in hopes of discovering the perpetrator.
 What happens if the violent act is in progress?
-Social media users focus on attaining visual evidence and out of touch with immediate intervention.
+It is apparent social media users are focused on attaining visual evidence and out of touch with immediate intervention.

 As a black nation, we can no longer ascribe to the mindset of #DoYourThingTwitter.
 This hashtag may be useful in a few cases, but the overarching effect is it relegates us to sharing videos rather than taking action.
 It’s time to exit the camera application and enter the phone application.